-3. System Operation
+2.4 System Operation

 The gateway is the interface between LORD Sensing sensor nodes and the data acquisition computer.
-The gateway co- ordinates the configuration and sampling of the nodes and can handle many nodes simultaneously.
+Thegateway coordinates the configuration and sampling of the nodes and can handle many nodes simultaneously.
 Communication between the nodes and gateway is wireless and uses the LORD Sensing LXRS and LXRS+ data communications protocols.

 LORD Sensing has two software programs available for data acquisition from the wireless sensor network: SensorCloud and SensorConnect.
-SensorCloud is an optional web- based data collection, visualization, analysis, and remote management platform based on cloud computing tehruln@rss@creet is PC- based software used for configuring gateways and nodes, selecting sampling modes and parameters, initializing data acquisition, and viewing and saving data.
+SensorCloud is an optional webbased data collection, visualization, analysis, and remote management platform, based on cloud computing.
+SensorConnect is PC-based software used for configuring gateways and nodes, selecting and sampling modes and parameters, initializing data acquisition, and viewing and saving data.

-3.1 Software Installation
+3.0 Software Installation